NedjmaNU/Community-Board/README.md

 Submitted by: Nedjma Ngoufan

-This web app: People that live within the DMV are always complaining about being bored with nothing to do.
-So this board is intended to share food and activities to explore within Washington DC and Northern Virginia (Sorry Maryland, I don't drive out that far lol)
+This web app: This board is intended to share food and activities to explore within Washington DC and Northern Virginia (Sorry Maryland, I don't drive out that far lol)

-Time spent: 3 hours spent in total
+Time spent: about 3.5 hours spent in total

 ## Required Features